wlan0ether/printf/alx-printf_variadic_string/README.md

-Directory contains all the task on the printf project I and Jesse did
+This directory contains all the task for the printf project